-As a big large winemaking facilitity, Roeda’s centre has a vinification capacity of 5.000 to 6000 pipes of Port Wine, both of its own grapes or bought from local grapegrowers.
+As a big large winemaking facility, Roeda’s centre has a vinification capacity of 5.000 to 6000 pipes of Port Wine, both of its own grapes or bought from local grape growers.

 This Fladgate group center is the one with the greatest number of specificities.
-Not only was it built/refurbished over an existing one, it is in fact a set of 4 different wineries:
+Not only was it built/refurbished over an existing one, but it is also in fact a set of 4 different wineries:

 2012 to 2019

 Reduce the water consumption of Roeda vinification center.

 First measures aimed at reducing water consumption (2012 – 2013):